What is COPD (chronic obstructive pulmonary disease)?

 • Genetic disorders, such as Marfan syndrome and alpha1-antitrypsin deficiency

-It has a number of risks, including
+It has several risks, including

 • Smoking: This is the most significant risk factor.
 COPD affects up to 75% of those who smoke or are used to smoking.